-In this real-world example, there is a divergence signature located to the west-southwest of the RDA with a circular outflow pattern.
+In this real-world example, there is a divergence signature located to the westsouthwest of the RDA.
 This occurred just after a downburst from a thunderstorm.
 Note that the maximum inbound velocity is closer to the RDA than the maximum outbound velocity.